Nova Scotia

 2 Nova Scotia children are still missing.
 Here's a timeline of the case

-It's been two weeks since two young children vanished without a trace in rural Nova Scotia.
+It's been nearly seven weeks since two young children vanished without a trace in rural Nova Scotia.
 Here's a look back at what's happened since they disappeared.

 Lilly Sullivan, 6, and Jack Sullivan, 4, disappeared on May 2

-It's been two weeks since two young children vanished without a trace in rural Nova Scotia.
+It's been nearly a month since two young children vanished without a trace in rural Nova Scotia.

 Here's a look back at what's happened since they disappeared.